 Studying abroad, while exciting, can present a unique set of challenges as you learn to adapt to a new culture and way of living without the comforts of home and family.

-For international students, studying in 2020 has been especially tough with COVID-19 restrictions making it harder for students to form those informal social connections and build strong support networks that you often find at university.
+For international students, studying has been especially tough with COVID-19 restrictions making it harder for students to form those informal social connections and build strong support networks that you often find at university.

-To help reduce the stigma surrounding mental health and create an environment for students to reconnect and talk about mental health and the challenges they’re facing, we’ve partnered with batyr to deliver a series of online and in-person mental health education programs.
+To help reduce the stigma surrounding mental health and create an environment for students to reconnect and talk about mental health and the challenges they’re facing, we partnered with batyr to deliver a series of online and in-person mental health education programs.